Our society’s pursuit of endless economic growth is unsustainable.

 Giant step backwards #2: You can’t print your way to prosperity.

-At first it, issuing more currency feels good because those closest to the money printing get stinking rich while doing practically nothing.
-As that trickles down, everybody initially feel smart and wealthier.
-Well, not everybody; but those running the system sure do.
+At first, issuing more currency feels good because those closest to the money printing get stinking rich while doing practically nothing.
+As that trickles down, everybody initially feels smarter and wealthier, especially those running the system.

-After a while, though, all that feel-good activity is revealed as a fraud.
-It turns out prosperity wasn’t printed, instead it was redistributed.
+After a while, though, all that feel-good activity is revealed as fraud.
+It turns out prosperity wasn’t printed; instead, it was redistributed.
 From one party’s pocket into another.
 And in most cases, from poorer pockets into those of the already-privileged.

 The same is happening today with the “thin air” money printing being conducted by the world’s central banks.
 We are now living with one of the most extreme wealth gaps in US history, with the top 1% (really, the top 0.1%) owning a greater percentage of the nation’s wealth than they ever have.

-But it’s even more nefarious than that, because the Fed is not simply stealing from today’s public; it is also stealing the prosperity of future generations.
+But it’s even more nefarious than that.
+Because the Fed is not simply stealing from today’s public; it’s also stealing the prosperity of future generations.
 When the party being stolen from hasn’t been born yet, it can’t fight back.

 In short, you cannot print your way to prosperity.
 Yet somehow we’ve forgotten that.
 And we’re dooming ourselves (and our children and grandchildren) to becoming serfs in the process.